 Although Peck believes it was an extreme and perhaps rare example, he also knows that classrooms sometimes reinforce, rather than intelligently dissect, stereotypes.
 That’s why he recently published an article on classroom discussion of other faiths in BYU-Idaho’s Perspective magazine

 “We can teach about virtues in other faiths and cultures, following the instructional example of Jesus: teaching about good Samaritans, about Roman centurions with faith greater than all Israel, about Publicans who were justified in their prayers, and prostitutes who loved and worshiped Jesus, washing his feet with sincere kisses and tears while anointing them with precious ointments.
 In our modern environment, might not Jesus have substituted virtuous Muslims for virtuous Samaritans?
-Might we not likewise find examples of faith, steadfastness, generosity, love, and honesty in the other, and bring those gospel-based teachings into our classroom instruction?”2
+Might we not likewise find examples of faith, steadfastness, generosity, love, and honesty in the other, and bring those gospel-based teachings into our classroom instruction?” ((Ibid., 20.))

 Throughout his article, Peck reminds BYU-Idaho educators that they are charged to “bring the gospel into the classroom.”
 With that charge in mind, Peck offers another Golden Rule: “Howsoever you would that others speak of your religion, speak even so of theirs.”
 Not that difficulties should simply be avoided—Peck observes that “Jesus critiqued, criticized, sought for and praised the virtues found in persons of other cultures…We should do no less in our courses and in our personal lives.”
-By doing so, Peck says instructors and students can better live up to what Joseph Smith called “one of the grand fundamental principles of ‘Mormonism’…Friendship.”3
+By doing so, Peck says instructors and students can better live up to what Joseph Smith called “one of the grand fundamental principles of ‘Mormonism’…Friendship.” ((Ibid., 18, 20.))

 Peck’s research at the Maxwell Institute focuses on comparative theology—particularly, shared concepts of pre-mortal existence and ontological progression found in Mormonism and Sufism, basing his work on over five years of extensive conversations and interviews with Sufis of the South Asian-based Chishtiyya Sufi Order.

-David D. Peck, “Cultivating Tolerance, Appreciation, and Respect for Others: Bringing the Gospel into Classroom Discussion,” here
+You can read David D. Peck’s article, “Cultivating Tolerance, Appreciation, and Respect for Others: Bringing the Gospel into Classroom Discussion,” here